ionide/ionide.github.io/content/Editors/Code/options.md

 ---

+#### `FSharp.emableMSBuildProjectGraph`

+EXPERIMENTAL.
+Enables support for loading workspaces with MsBuild's ProjectGraph.
+This can improve load times.
+Requires restart.

+**Type:** `boolean`

+**Default:** `false`

+---

 #### `FSharp.enableReferenceCodeLens`

-Enables additional code lenses showing number of references.
-Requires background services
+Enables additional code lenses showing number of references of a function or value.
+Requires background services to be enabled.

 **Type:** `bool`